Up to 50% off sofas & mattresses — limited‑time deals.

 Do bed in a box mattresses sleep hot?

-Some do, especially all-foam designs with thicker memory foam comfort layers.
-Latex and many hybrids tend to breathe better because latex retains less heat and coils improve airflow through the mattress interior.
+Some do, which is why hot sleepers need to pay closer attention, especially with all-foam designs with thicker memory foam comfort layers.
+Latex and many hybrids usually breathe better because latex retains less heat and coils improve airflow through the mattress interior.

 Are bed in a box mattresses good for heavy sleepers?